 Given the sensitivity of some secondary batteries, like Li-ion, to incorrect charging or discharging practices, the need for a BMS becomes clear as they can be critical when it comes to safety.

 A BMS is chiefly used to monitor and control the criteria which affect battery life and safe function.
-Every rechargeable battery has conditions which must be maintained in order to operate safely, such as a certain voltage, current, and remaining at a safe temperature.
+Every rechargeable battery has conditions that must be maintained in order to operate safely, such as a certain voltage, current, and remaining at a safe temperature.

 Operating outside of these conditions could lead to problems such as over or under voltage that may negatively affect the batteries lifespan, cause the battery to stop working correctly, or, in extreme cases, cause dangers such as overheating and fires: